awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lambda-custom-termination-policy.md

-# Creating a custom termination policy with Lambda<a name="lambda-custom-termination-policy"></a>
+# Create a custom termination policy with Lambda<a name="lambda-custom-termination-policy"></a>

 Amazon EC2 Auto Scaling uses termination policies to prioritize which instances to terminate first when decreasing the size of your Auto Scaling group \(referred to as *scaling in*\)\.
 Your Auto Scaling group uses a default termination policy, but you can optionally choose or create your own termination policies\.
-For more information about choosing a predefined termination policy, see [Working with Amazon EC2 Auto Scaling termination policies](ec2-auto-scaling-termination-policies.md)\.
+For more information about choosing a predefined termination policy, see [Work with Amazon EC2 Auto Scaling termination policies](ec2-auto-scaling-termination-policies.md)\.

 In this topic, you learn how to create a custom termination policy using an AWS Lambda function that Amazon EC2 Auto Scaling invokes in response to certain events\.
 The Lambda function that you create processes the information in the input data sent by Amazon EC2 Auto Scaling and returns a list of instances that are ready to terminate\.